cougargrades/web/README.md

 # cougar-grades
 [indev] University of Houston service for students

+## Indev ⚠
+cougar-grades is in private early development and the master branch will get very dirty as a result.
+This means commits probably won't work if cloned and tried building.

 ## Project modules
 - `webserver/` Node.js webserver to run the website using [fastify](https://github.com/fastify/fastify/)
 - `importer/` Python script to process a collection of CSV files into the MariaDB database